Immigration advocates warn of midterm risks for Democrats if Title 42 isn't lifted

 After weeks of calls from Democrats in Congress for the White House to produce a more detailed plan for when it lifts Title 42 next month, the Department of Homeland Security released additional details Tuesday afternoon.

-For weeks Democrats have been divided on whether or not Title 42 should end.
-Several Democrats have expressed how an expected surge of migrants might cause chaotic scenes at the border ahead of the midterm elections, and argued for extending Title 42.
+For weeks, Democrats have been divided on whether Title 42 should end.
+Several Democrats have expressed how an expected surge of migrants might cause chaotic scenes at the border ahead of the midterm elections and argued for extending Title 42, which keeps out migrants from a country where a communicable disease was present.

-The public health order was first issued in early 2020 under the Trump administration as the COVID pandemic took hold.
-It prevented migrants from crossing the southern border, including anyone seeking asylum.
+The public health order was first issued in early 2020 under the Trump administration as the COVID-19 pandemic took hold.
+It prevented migrants from crossing the Southern border, including anyone seeking asylum.

-But in the last month, immigration advocates have been sounding the alarm about the detrimental effects on the Democratic party in the midterm elections if Title 42 is not lifted.
+But in the past month, immigration advocates have been sounding the alarm about the detrimental effects on the Democratic Party in the midterm elections if Title 42 is not lifted.
 They say if Democrats don't oppose removing the public health order, they risk losing base voters at a time when there is already low enthusiasm.

 "Conceding these Republican talking points is not a political winner," she said.